Abdullah00001/Abdullah00001/README.md

 # 👋 Hi, I'm Abdullah Bin Omar Chowdhury
+### **Backend Developer | Bringing Ideas to Life with Node.js, TypeScript, Express & MongoDB**

 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=abdullah00001&label=Profile%20views&color=0e75b6&style=flat" alt="abdullah00001" />
 </p>

 ## 👨‍💻 About Me
-I'm a 22-year-old Computer Science student passionate about backend development and system design.
-Starting with C and C++, I built a strong foundation in problem-solving.
-Over time, I transitioned into full-stack development but found my true passion in backend technologies.
-I’m currently honing my skills in **TypeScript**, **Node.js**, and **Express**, with a strong focus on building scalable and efficient systems.
-My learning journey includes Docker, CI/CD, and deploying real-world applications as I work toward becoming a backend software engineer.
+I'm a 22-year-old Computer Science student and a passionate Backend Developer.
+I’m deeply immersed in exploring and mastering the backend world, with a focus on quality, efficiency, and continuous learning.
+My goal is to play a significant role as a software engineer.
+I am an enthusiastic learner, continuously improving and eager to dive deeper into the backend world.Programming is not just a career for me—it’s a passion, and I’m obsessed with solving problems and building meaningful, high-quality systems.
+My journey is about constant growth, embracing challenges, and delivering impactful results.
+Coding isn't just what I do—it's what I love.

 ---